 The scientific or Latin name of breadfruit is derived from Greek (artos = bread, karpos = fruit), and altilis means ‘fat’.
 Baked or roasted in a fire, the fruit has a starchy texture and fragrance that is reminiscent of fresh baked bread.
 Breadfruit has been an important staple crop and primary component of traditional agroforestry systems in the Pacific for more than 3,000 years.
 This species originated in the South Pacific and was spread throughout Oceania by intrepid islanders settling the numerous islands of Melanesia, Micronesia, and Polynesia.
 Hundreds of varieties have been cultivated and more than 2,000 names have been documented.

-Breadfruit was first domesticated in the western Pacific and spread by humans throughout the region.
 The tree is grown on most Pacific Islands, with the exception of New Zealand and Easter Island.
 It is now cultivated throughout the tropics.
 Due to the efforts of Captain Bligh and French voyagers, a few seedless varieties from Polynesia were introduced to the Caribbean in the late 1700s.
 These Polynesian varieties were then spread throughout the Caribbean and to Central and South America, Africa, India, Southeast Asia, Madagascar, the Maldives, the Seychelles, Indonesia, Sri Lanka, northern Australia, and south Florida.
 Breadfruit is now grown in close to 90 countries.
 Breadfruit is a versatile crop and the fruit can be cooked and eaten at all stages of maturity.
-The seeds are also edible.
+The seeds are also edible when cooked.

 An evergreen tree (12-15 m up to 21 m), breadfruit tends to have a denser, more spreading canopy than Artocarpus camansi.
 Leaves (15-60 cm or longer) are almost entire to deeply dissected with 1-6 pairs of lobes.
 Fruit (10-30 cm long × 9-20 cm wide) vary in shape, size, and skin texture.
 They are usually round, oval or oblong weighing 0.25-6 kg.
 Skin texture ranges from smooth to rough to spiny.
 The color is light green, yellowish-green or yellow when mature, although one unusual variety ('Afara' from French Polynesia) has pinkish or orange-brown skin.
 The flesh is creamy white to pale yellow.
 Fruit are typically mature and ready to cook and eat as a starchy staple in 15-20 weeks.
 Ripe fruit have yellow or yellow-brown skin and soft, sweet, creamy flesh that can be eaten raw or cooked.
-Fruit contain zero to many seeds depending upon the variety.
-Seeds are rounded or obovoid, irregularly compressed, 1-3 cm long and with a pale to dark brown seed coat.
+Fruit contain no to many seeds depending upon the variety.
+Seeds have a pale to dark brown seed coat.
 Seeds germinate immediately and cannot be dried or stored.
 They are rarely used for propagation.
 Breadfruit is usually vegetatively propagated using root shoots or root cuttings.